Yael27V/COCOAnnotationMerger/README.md

 - Each annotation corresponds to one image.
 - Matches images across folders and consolidates their annotations.

+### 🔹 Mode 4: Convert COCO to Bounding Boxes Only
+- Removes segmentations from all annotations.
+- Keeps `bbox`, `area`, and `category_id` intact.
+- Useful for converting segmentation tasks into detection-only datasets.

 ---

 ## 📊 Merging Statistics

-After merging, the app shows:
+After merging or converting, the app shows:

 - 🖼️ Total number of images
 - 🏷️ Total number of annotations